 Scholarships in Egypt

 A university degree is an important predictor of success in life.
-Egyptian households where the head or spouse has achieved a university education or higher (4.8% poverty rate) are far less likely to be poor than those in which the parents have achieved less than primary education (33% poverty rate).
+Egyptian households where the head or spouse has achieved a university education or higher (4.8% poverty rate) are far less likely to be below the poverty line than those in which the parents have achieved less than primary education (33% poverty rate).
 By supporting a young person in obtaining a university degree, we can help their family achieve success for generations to come.

 This is why, as Coptic Orphans has grown, we have dedicated more of our resources to providing scholarships for special young men and women who have earned their place at the top universities in Egypt.
 With your generous help, we can assist the next generation of Egyptian leaders.